judgewooden/garmin_leaderboard/README.md

 # Garmin steps leaderboard for gapminder

-Download and transform garmin leaderboard data and transform for display in gapminder.
+Download and transform garmin leaderboard data for display in gapminder.

-Remember to run the program regularly to download the stats to a local .csv file, since garmin only share 6 months of activity data.

 ![Alt text](garmin-gapminder.gif)